juandpinto/thesis-manuscript/source/13_results.md

 <!--
 ## Use

-The purpose of the CHVL is to provide a list of the most commonly-used lemmas in conversational Modern Hebrew.
+The purpose of the FDOSH is to provide a list of the most commonly-used lemmas in conversational Modern Hebrew.

 See section 2.7 in Sorell, 2013.